Daniel009891/bright-spark/README.md

 ## Deployment

 The website has been deployed to GitHub pages.
-The live link can be found here - [Appreciate IPA](https://daniel009891.github.io/appreciate-ipa/)
+The live link can be found here - [Bright Spark](https://daniel009891.github.io/bright-spark/)

 ### Deploying a GitHub Repository to GitHub Pages